Different Roof Styles:

 - Increased protection against inclement weather, animals, and burglars

-Since metal garages are fully enclosed, they have to be outlined and paneled.
+Since metal carport garages are fully enclosed, they have to be outlined and paneled.
 We offer a variety of panel options that all have a 3’ width.
-While our metal garages are typically fully enclosed, you do have the option of keeping one side open.
+While our metal garages in NC are typically fully enclosed, you do have the option of keeping one side open.
 For more information about what paneling you should use, and if you should keep one side exposed, contact one of our representatives.

-In order to make your metal garage personalized and unique, we offer a variety of optional additional elements.
+In order to make your prefab metal garage personalized and unique, we offer a variety of optional additional elements.

-If you plan on storing any items that are sensitive to extreme temperatures or want to use your metal garage as a functional space, insulation is a great option for you.
+If you plan on storing any items that are sensitive to extreme temperatures or want to use your steel carport garage as a functional space, insulation is a great option for you.
 Typically, we use a 4.3 R-value insulation to provide our customers with the maximum amount of insulation.
 If you’re interested in learning more about our insulation options, contact us today!

-Adding a window or two to your metal garage is a great way to add natural sunlight to your personalized structure.
+Adding a window or two to your custom metal garage is a great way to add natural sunlight to your personalized structure.
 Although we offer standard window sizes, we can accommodate most needs and customizations.

 While electronic wide doors are great for transporting vehicles to and from your garage, a customized walk-in door is a great option for people who want to be able to easily access their garage on foot.
 Like our windows, we offer standard walk-in doors with a sleek finish.